Susan O'Regan: Political career

 In April 2022, O'Regan announced that despite speculation that she would run for mayor like her mother had in 1995, she was retiring from politics to work for DairyNZ.
 She also ruled out contesting the parliamentary by-election for Tauranga, an electorate her mother had unsuccessfully run for twice after her own Waipa seat was abolished.
-However in June she changed her mind, staking her political career on an "all or nothing" campaign for mayor.
+However, in June she changed her mind, staking her political career on an "all or nothing" campaign for mayor.
 In October, she defeated the incumbent Jim Mylchreest, becoming the first female mayor of the district and the first to oust an incumbent.

+In 2025 O'Regan became the second incumbent mayor to be ousted, being defeated by Mike Pettit.